Jack Reeves: Third wife

 Reeves married Myeong-hi Chong on December 31, 1980, in South Korea.
 She drowned in Lake Whitney in Texas in 1986.
 Her family said Myeong-hi was unable to swim and had a strong aversion to water.
 Bruises on her face made her sister suspicious and she requested an autopsy.
 Reeves had Myeong-Hi cremated.

 Fourth wife

 Reeves met his fourth wife, Emilita Villa, through a mail-order bride service when she was 18.
 Reeves was 28 years her senior.
 Emilita was reportedly reluctant to marry him, but felt obligated due to monthly payments he sent to her family in the Philippines.
 When she became pregnant, Reeves sent her back to her family as he believed he was not the father.
 He changed his mind when she sent him a photograph of their son.
 She was last seen alive on October 11, 1994.
 She disappeared shortly after telling friends of her intent to divorce Reeves.
-In October 1995, her remains were found by a hunter in a shallow grave near Lake Whitney, where Reeves' third wife drowned eight years previously.
+In October 1995, her remains were found by a hunter in a shallow grave near Lake Whitney, where Reeves' third wife drowned eight years before.